Thabiti Davis

-Thabiti Naeem Davis (born March 24, 1975) is a former American football wide receiver in the National Football League and Arena Football League.
-He was signed by the Jacksonville Jaguars as an undrafted free agent in 1999.
+Thabiti Naeem Davis (born March 24, 1975) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Arena Football League (AFL).
+He played college football for the Wake Forest Demon Deacons and was signed by the Jacksonville Jaguars as an undrafted free agent in 1999.
 He played with the New York Giants (2000–01) and saw action in Super Bowl XXXV.
-He played college football at Wake Forest.